bczhc/livetex/README.md

 livetex
 =

-A TeX auto builder and deployer.
+A TeX/LaTeX auto builder and deployer.

 ## Usage Example